 Sometimes parents go as far as to convince the child that they are being abused or neglected — an accusation that may make it to the courtroom in the middle of child custody proceedings.
 Other times, it is the constant drum beating on a parent’s flaws or implying that the other parent does not love the child.
 Sadly, this works all too often.

 If you are a child of divorce or another type of parental split, then you have probably suffered parental alienation yourself.
 I sure have.
 Here’s the story of how my biological father — who we will once again call Judas — attempted to turn me against my mother and how it blew up in his face.

 The Black Jacket Demon

 If you read my article…

 …then you already know the ending to this story.
 You also know a great deal about the underhanded tactics my biological father used to permanently sever my ties with my mother.
 To better understand the dark foundations upon which my current happiness is set, let’s go back to high school.

 A School on a Hill

 In the early 2000s, I attended the all-girls Catholic School in Montego Bay, known as Mount Alvernia High.
 We belonged to the Franciscan order and attending the school was nothing short of a privilege.
-It is one of two top rival all-girls high school in Montego Bay and one of the best schools on the island.
+It is one of two top all-girls high schools in Montego Bay and one of the best schools on the island.